autostyle/autostyle/plugin-gradle/README.md

     replaceRegex 'Too much space after if', 'if +\\(', 'if ('

     // Everything before the first #include or #pragma will
-    // be replaced with whatever is in `spotless.license.cpp` licenseHeaderFile 'spotless.license.cpp', '#'
+    // be replaced with whatever is in `autostyle.license.cpp` licenseHeaderFile 'autostyle.license.cpp', '#'
   }
 }
 ```

-Spotless can check and apply formatting to any plain-text file, using simple rules ([javadoc](https://autostyle.github.io/spotless/javadoc/autostyle-plugin-gradle/3.26.0/com/github/autostyle/gradle/FormatExtension.html)) like those above.
+Autostyle can check and apply formatting to any plain-text file, using simple rules ([javadoc](https://autostyle.github.io/spotless/javadoc/autostyle-plugin-gradle/3.26.0/com/github/autostyle/gradle/FormatExtension.html)) like those above.
 It also supports more powerful formatters:

 * Eclipse's [CDT](#eclipse-cdt) C/C++ code formatter
 * Eclipse's java code formatter (including style and import ordering)